inducer/pycuda/doc/source/driver.rst

         Return a device pointer that indicates the address at which this memory is mapped into the device's address space.
 For managed memory, this is also the host pointer.

+    .. method:: attach(mem_flags, stream=None)

+        Alter the visibility of the managed allocation to be one of the values in :class:`mem_attach_flags`.
+A managed array can be made visible to the host CPU and the entire CUDA context with *mem_attach_flags.GLOBAL*, or limited to the CPU only with *mem_attach_flags.HOST*.
+If *mem_attach_flags.SINGLE* is selected,
+        then the array will only be visible to CPU and the provided instance of :class:`Stream`.

 Managed Memory Usage
 ~~~~~~~~~~~~~~~~~~~~